tensorflow/ecosystem/distribution_strategy/multi_worker_mirrored_strategy/README.md

    4. `port` - the port used by tensorflow worker processes to communicate with each other

-   5. `model_checkpoint_dir` - directory where the model is checkpointed and saved from the chief worker process.
+   5. `checkpoint_pvc_name` - name of the persistent-volume-claim that will contain the checkpointed model.

-   6. `checkpoint_pvc_name` - name of the persistent-volume-claim which should be mounted at `model_checkpoint_dir`.
-This volume will contain the checkpointed model.
+   6. `model_checkpoint_dir` - mount location for inspecting the trained model in the volume inspector pod.
+Meant to be set if Volume inspector pod is mounted.

    7. `image` - name of the docker image created in step 2 that needs to be loaded onto the cluster